vdp96/distributions/README.md

 # distributions
-A repo for practical understanding of various probability distributions
+A repo for intuitive visual understanding of probability distributions.